MyTERN

 Project Vision and Overview

-People returning from prisons and jails face many challenges, including lack of employment and educational opportunities, psychological trauma, poverty, social isolation, and the lack of self-esteem that results from having been incarcerated.
-The Tufts University Prison Initiative (TUPIT) facilitates a trauma-informed approach to reentry through Tufts University coursework and certificate in Civic Studies coupled with support in housing, job placement, and social emotional well-being.
-MyTERN students receive a laptop and extensive training with technology.
-In this program, justice involved individuals take courses alongside Tufts University undergraduates toward a certificate in Civic Studies from Tufts University.
+People returning from prisons and jails face many challenges, including a lack of employment and educational opportunities, psychological trauma, poverty, social isolation, and the lack of self-esteem that results from having been incarcerated.
+The Tufts University Prison Initiative (TUPIT) facilitates a trauma-informed approach to reentry through Tufts University coursework and a certificate in Civic Studies coupled with support in housing, job placement, and social-emotional well-being.
+MyTERN students receive a laptop at the beginning of the program that students may keep upon completion.
+Students also receive extensive training in computer-based skill-building and financial literacy.
+In this program, justice-involved individuals take courses alongside Tufts University undergraduates over one academic year from late August to early May.
 After graduating, students may choose to mentor peers as paid MyTERN Restorative Justice Fellows.
 MyTERN thereby fosters a lasting community of belonging for people coming home.

 The program aims to: